 “But, why turn this book into an opera?
 One quality that is intrinsic to opera is its relationship to time.
 Opera allows for extended moments of emotional expansion.
 The Long Walk is layered with complicated and conflicting emotional states as well as pierced through with moments of intense emotional clarity.
 Music, and the human voice in particular, are uniquely able to access and communicate deep emotion, to dramatize the inner life of a character.
 This is a piece about a man besieged by memory.
 The drama of Brian’s story is almost entirely internal.
 The book is not so much about the events themselves as about the process of dealing with what happened.
 Even with the roller-coaster ride of those edge-of-one’s seat memory moments sited in Iraq, The Long Walk is meditative in form.
 The central character makes a gradual, almost imperceptible journey—with a handful of crystalline revelations along the way — towards a kind of redemption.
 It is a journey that feels inherently musical.
 The book is full of refrains and motifs.
 Music is a motivic medium that functions largely by theme and variation.
 The book’s refrains and recurring images seem to function as music does.
 They are used repeatedly, in different contexts, until they begin to take on new meanings.
 Until they begin to transform.”

-THE LONG WALK is being commissioned by ALT as part of the company’s initiative to develop works that expand the traditional audience base for opera while confronting critical contemporary issues.
+THE LONG WALK has been commissioned by ALT as part of the company’s initiative to develop works that expand the traditional audience base for opera while confronting critical contemporary issues.
 The idea for THE LONG WALK was brought to ALT by Jeremy and Stephanie in the summer of 2012.
 While we have seen many contemporary operas that deal with war, and there is, of course, a long history of theatrical works drawn from the narrative of a soldier returning from war, Brian’s book struck all of us as being not only quite different from other memoirs and stories of war, but material that could uniquely benefit from being realized through opera.

 Jeremy and Stephanie are developing the piece as a chamber opera, with an intriguing instrumental ensemble of 15 players that combines traditional acoustic instruments with electric guitars, but the voices in the opera will remain unamplified.
 At ALT, we are particularly interested in championing the work of composers who embrace the expressive power of the unamplified voice.
 While some of the work we have developed involves amplified singing, we were intrigued by the expressive potential of this story as told through the musical resources Jeremy and Stephanie have proposed to us.
 We believe THE LONG WALK has the potential to be an important and highly relevant addition to the operatic repertoire.
 The performing forces for which it is being written are modest, and the subject matter is not only topical and timeless, but vitally important as part of our discourse on the world we live in today.